meilisearch/integration-guides/guides/build_integration.md

 ## 7. Continuous Integration (CI)

-A CI must run before merging into the main branch and should check:
+All integration repositories should run a CI workflow before merging into the main branch.
+It should ensure that:

 - the tests are successful with the latest version of MeiliSearch.
 No need to support older versions of MeiliSearch since MeiliSearch is not stable at this time.
 - the linter does not throw any errors.